higherX4Racine/hercgeos/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of hercgeos is to …
+The goal of hercgeos is to make it a little easier and more efficient to work with spatial data from the US Census and related sources.

 ## Installation